 One of the biggest reasons you should look for a Google Vault alternative is that it can’t archive social media.

-This in turn means that you would need to find another software to meet the archiving requirements of your business in order to stay compliant.
+This means you would need to find another software to meet the archiving requirements of your business in order to stay compliant.

 As you know, social media is considered official business records, and as such you need to monitor, capture, and archive it in entirety, in line with FINRA, HIPAA, SOX, FRCP.

 Over the years, social media has started to make the bulk of business messages exchanged.
-Government agencies, healthcare institutions and schools all use Facebook, Twitter, Instagram, and LinkedIn to communicate both with their customers and internally.
+Government agencies, non-profits and schools all use Facebook, Twitter, Instagram, TikTok and LinkedIn to communicate both with citizens and internally.

 This trend will likely continue in the coming years, as more and more companies from regulated industries turn to social media platforms for communication.